kosl/ihipp-examples/docs/week2.md

 So far we have just specified a parallel region and the code was executed in serial.
 Now we will move ahead to see directives for the openMP.
 The format for using a directive is as follows

 ~~~c
 #pragma omp directive_name [clause[clause]...]
 ~~~

 We have already seen and used 'pragma omp parallel' that was a directive to execute the region in parallel.
 In this format we also have 'clauses' in order to specify different parameters.
-For example, what is private variable i.e a variable that has access to only one thread whereas a shared variable is one that will be updated anytime a thread gets access to it.
+For example, a 'private' variable is a variable that is private to each thread whereas a 'shared' variable is one that is shared for all threads and any thread can access and modify it.
 We will explore the clauses more in the following subsection.
 For now we will learn about the  'conditionals'.
-Similar to any programming language openMP also has conditional statements.
-So for example we can also specify an 'if' statement in openMP in the following way
+Similar to any programming language OpenMP also has conditional statements.
+So for example we can also specify an 'if' statement in OpenMP in the following way

 ~~~c